 GeneCards Summary for GJB3 Gene

 GJB3 (Gap Junction Protein Beta 3) is a Protein Coding gene.
-Diseases associated with GJB3 include Erythrokeratodermia Variabilis Et Progressiva and Deafness, Autosomal Recessive.
+Diseases associated with GJB3 include Erythrokeratodermia Variabilis Et Progressiva 1 and Deafness, Autosomal Dominant 2B.
 Among its related pathways are Development Slit-Robo signaling and Vesicle-mediated transport.
-GO annotations related to this gene include gap junction channel activity.
+Gene Ontology (GO) annotations related to this gene include gap junction channel activity.
 An important paralog of this gene is GJB4.

 UniProtKB/Swiss-Prot for GJB3 Gene